Selected Questions and Answers

 - In convenience terms, it's very common to also license the engine for local use on one or more IRI Workbench client dev/test PCs, where masking jobs are first designed and debugged, as well as on disaster recovery/failover systems.
 Regardless of the number of licenses however, IRI Workbench is always free to distribute.

-- In budget terms, additional perpetual-use licenses of IRI shield tools procured simultaneously (along with the first one at full price) are discounted 40%.
-Annual maintenance (support) renewals are offered at 20% of the paid-up license fee(s), and include upgrades and limited license transfer and disaster recovery rights.
+- In budget terms, additional perpetual-use production masking licenses of IRI *shield tools procured simultaneously (along with the first one at full price) are discounted 40%.
+Annual maintenance (support) renewals for those same *shield products are offered at 20% of the paid-up license fee(s), and include upgrades and limited license transfer and disaster recovery rights.
+Maintenance is included with Voracity platform subscriptions, but offered at lower renewal rates for perpetual use.

 Additional Pricing Considerations